 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

 Interested in more info on Research In Motion?
-Add it to your Watchlist.
+Add it to your watchlist by clicking here.